Events Boost Fund

 The Events Boost Fund is contestable and aims to increase international visitation and drive economic activity in the short-term.
 The fund also aims to drive international exposure by promoting New Zealand as an events and tourism destination, stimulating economic growth in the longer term.

-The fund is available to events during the 2026 calendar year which can demonstrate the capability and capacity to deliver increased international visitation, positive economic outcomes and international exposure.
-Events will need to deliver a return on investment and increase the likelihood of encouraging visitors to explore New Zealand during 2026.
+The fund is available to events which will begin delivery by 31 December 2026 and can demonstrate the capability and capacity to deliver increased international visitation, positive economic outcomes and international exposure.
+Events will need to deliver a return on investment and increase the likelihood of encouraging visitors to explore New Zealand.

 Events Boost Fund investments are expected to add value by enhancing spending on promotional or content purposes.
 Funding can be used to assist with resourcing needed to grow and enhance the event.